Bill Chadwick: NHL officiating pioneer

 Chadwick was encouraged to become a referee by his former Rovers' coach, Tommy Lockhart.
 His first experience as an on-ice official was in a Rovers game in March 1937, when he substituted for the scheduled referee who was stuck in a snowstorm.
 His work in the amateur circuit caught the attention of then-NHL president Frank Calder, who hired him as the league's first American-born linesman in 1939.
 The first professional match Chadwick worked was between the Montreal Canadiens and New York Americans at The Garden.

 After one year of service in the NHL, he was promoted to referee, eventually becoming the first one to use hand signals during games in the early 1940s.
 The system he developed was adopted by the NHL in 1956, one year after his retirement.
-During his fifteen seasons as a referee, he worked over 900 regular season contests and a record 42 Stanley Cup Finals matches, 13 of them series deciders.
+During his fifteen seasons as a referee, he worked over 900 regular season contests and a record 42 Stanley Cup Finals matches 13 of them series deciders.
 He became the fifth on-ice official, the first American-born, to be inducted into the Hockey Hall of Fame in 1964.

 "The Big Whistle"

 He has been elected to both the Hockey Hall of Fame and the United States Hockey Hall of Fame.
-Chadwick spent 14 seasons as a hockey color analyst both on radio and television for the New York Rangers.
-From 1967–72, he worked on radio with Marv Albert, and in 1972 moved to television broadcasts on WOR-TV, Channel 9 and the MSG Network.
-His 1972–73 partner was Sal Marchiano, and from 1973–81 he was paired with Jim Gordon.
+Chadwick spent 14 seasons as a hockey color commentator both on radio and television for the New York Rangers.
+From 1967–72, he worked on radio with Marv Albert, and in 1972 moved to television broadcasts on WOR-TV, Channel 9, and the MSG Network.
+His 1972–73 partner was Sal Marchiano, and from 1973 to 1981 he was paired with Jim Gordon.

+Death

+He died on October 24, 2009, at the age of 94.